ImperialCollegeLondon/SWMManywhere/CONTRIBUTING.md

-# Contributing to `WSIMOD`
+# Contributing to `SWMManywhere`

-Thank you for considering contributing to `WSIMOD`.
+Thank you for considering contributing to `SWMManywhere`.

 ## Bugs

-Please create a new [issues](https://github.com/ImperialCollegeLondon/wsi/issues) if you may have found a bug.
+Please create a new [issues](https://github.com/ImperialCollegeLondon/SWMManywhere/issues) if you may have found a bug.
 Please describe the bug and instructions on recreating it (including OS and Python version).
-It may be helpful to use examples from the [tutorials](https://imperialcollegelondon.github.io/wsi/tutorials/) or [how-to's](https://imperialcollegelondon.github.io/wsi/how-to/) to ensure that data is available.

-## Confusion

-If you are confused about how a model component works, or why it is producing results that look the way they do, please first check the [documentation](https://imperialcollegelondon.github.io/wsi/) and existing [issues](https://imperialcollegelondon.github.io/wsi/issues).
-If this does not answer your question, or your question has not yet been raised, then please create a new issue where we can discuss it.

-## Creating new functionality
+## Adding new `metrics` or `graphfcns`

+Our intention with `SWMManywhere` is that a high level of customisation to suit your needs

 Is there something in the water cycle that you would like to represent that is not included in `WSIMOD`?
 Whatever it is, you are probably not alone!
 If there is not one already, please create an [issue](https://imperialcollegelondon.github.io/wsi/issues) where we can discuss it.
 Do this _before_ you start developing as others may be working on the same thing!